wallnutkraken/Clutter-Feed/INSTALL.md

 ```

 The app token and secret **_must_** be filled in manually, however initially the user keys should be left blank so you get to authorize with twitter.

+# Cannot find notification.wav?
+You have to put it in the same directory as the executable